meetrais/ADK_MCP_A2A/financial_advisor_management/README.md

 ### System Architecture

-The Financial Advisor Management System is built on a multi-agent architecture where specialized agents collaborate through both the MCP protocol and Agent-to-Agent (A2A) HTTP communication to provide comprehensive financial advisory services.
+The Financial Advisor Management System is built on a multi-agent architecture where specialized agents collaborate through both the MCP protocol and an enhanced Agent-to-Agent (A2A) protocol implementing JSON-RPC 2.0 standards to provide comprehensive financial advisory services.

 <img width="1211" height="653" alt="image" src="https://github.com/user-attachments/assets/9e885142-19bc-4253-8672-3d8b8e9921cc" />